Ranjana993/AtoZdSA/readme.md

 Statement 2 defines the condition for executing the code block.

 Statement 3 is executed (every time) after the code block has been executed.

+## ASSIGNMENT OF WEEK 1 :

+### flowcharts

+🔹01.
+Multiplication of two numbers .

+🔹02.
+Perimeter of Triangle .

+🔹03.
+Find Simple Intrest .

+🔹04.
+Print counting from 1 to N .

+🔹05.
+Find the factorial of a number

+🔹06.
+Check if a number is prime or not .

+🔹 07.Check if a given triangle is Valid or not .

+🔹 08.
+Print only even number from 1 to N .

+🔹 09.
+Print maximum of three numbers .

+### pattern